ng91/SiNGTool/README.md

 ## What i have done so far
 1. Conceptional works - just made a block diagram with components of project
-2. Swapped FT4232 to FT601Q - to make PC - FPGA interface FASTER!
+2. ~~Swapped FT4232 to FT601Q - to make PC - FPGA interface FASTER!~~(FT601Q needs more testing, will be used in SiNGTool v2)
+3. Swapped Xilinx Spartan-6 with ARTIX-7 - more processing resources!

 ## But how does it work?
 SiNGTool can work both with PC or standalone using embedded display.